wabiloo/scte35-js-annotated/README.md

 - CLI modified to automatically detect input format (hex or base64), rather than requiring the user to specify.
 - Human-readable annotations added to the output JSON, for common fields (spliceCommandType, segmentationUpidType, etc.)

-By convention, I will use the same major and minor version as the original project, and increment the patch version for each release.
+By convention, and to remain compatible with the original project, I will use the same major and minor version as the original project, and increment the patch version for each release.